-Course: THEORY OF PLATES AND SHELLS Course code: TM-401 Pre-requisites: Hours of Active Classes: 30 lectures: 24 exercises: 0 seminars: 6 Course status: optional The course consists of: lectures - seminars ECTS: 3.0 Course objectives To understand the basic mechanical properties of different 2D structures: walls, membranes, plates, and shells.
+Course objectives To understand the basic mechanical properties of different 2D structures: walls, membranes, plates, and shells.
 To learn the fundamental principles of the two main theories of plates including their analytical and approximate solutions.
 To acquire some preliminary skills for the course Finite-element method.
 Syllabus Introduction to the theory of 2D structures.
 Geometry of curved spaces.
 Different 2D structures and their governing equations: walls, membranes, plates, and shells.
 Kirchhoff's theory of plates.
 Plate on an elastic foundation.
 MindlinReissner's theory of plates.
 Closed-form solution and the solutions using the finite-difference method and the finite-element method.
-Dynamics of plates and the finite element solution with an example.
+Dynamics of plates and the finite-element method.
 Numerical examples using the finite-element method.
 Comparison of solutions using bars, triangular plate elements and isoparametric 3D elements.
 Energy formulations and the principle of virtual work in 2D structures.
 Approximate solution using the RayleighRitz method.
 Finite-element method as a special case of the RayleighRitz method with localy defined shape functions.
 Application to 2D structures.
 Student obligations Understanding of the course material is periodically checked through seminars, the results of which are being added to the results of the written exam.
 Exam none Assessment 100% during semester.
-Literature Essential: 1.
-P.L.
+Literature Essential: P.L.
 Gould, Analysis of Shells and Plates, Springer Verlag, 1988.
-2. HC.
+HC.
 Juang, Static and Dynamic Analysis of Plates and Shells, Springer Verlag, 1988.
-3. S. Timoshenko, Theory of Plates and Shells, McGrawHill, 1959.
-Recommended: 1.
-A.E.H.
+S. Timoshenko, Theory of Plates and Shells, McGrawHill, 1959.
+Recommended: A.E.H.
 Love, A Treatise on the Mathematical Theory of Elasticity, Dover, New York, 1944.
-2. T.J.R.
+T.J.R.
 Hughes, The Finite Element Method, Dover, New York, 2000.